KingJulius/polygon-api-access/README.md

 # Polygon API Access
-A library for accessing the POLYGON API secureley without exposing the Polygon API key.
+A library for accessing the POLYGON API securely without exposing the Polygon API key.

 ### Installation
 ```